-A Spanish greyhound enjoying the sun.
+A galgo enjoying the sun.
 They can fit in anywhere, whether it’s a small apartment or a giant ranch.

 If you’re interested in adopting a greyhound, or just want more information about the breed, here are eleven things you should know about the Spanish Greyhound.

-Spanish greyhounds, or Galgos, are one of the oldest dog breeds in the world.
+The Spanish Greyhound, or Spanish Galgo, is one of the oldest dog breeds in the world.

 Dating back centuries, the entire sighthound lineage traces back to the ancient galgos used by the Celtic, Roman, and Spanish people.
-Galgos were highly prized for their speed, agility, and excellent eyesight, and most were owned by aristocrats who used them to hunt hares.
+Galgos were highly prized for their speed, agility, and excellent eyesight, and most were owned by aristocrats who used them as hunting dogs to hunt hares.

-They were so highly prized that the crime of killing someone’s galgo was punishable by death.
+In Spain, they were so highly prized that the crime of killing someone’s Spanish Galgo was punishable by death.
 Galgos were later bred to create other breeds, like the English greyhound and the smaller, more timid Italian greyhound.

 You have a lineage tracing back centuries…